 What is the spiritual or health significance of copper bottles and pitchers?

-The United States Environmental Protection Agency has registered copper as the only metal class that continuously kills bacteria, yeasts, and viruses.
-In a process called the oligodynamic effect, copper ions dissolve into water and destroy bacteria when it is stored overnight.
+The United States Environmental Protection Agency has registered copper as the only metal class that continuously kills unwanted organisms and yeasts.
+In a process called the oligodynamic effect, copper ions dissolve into water and destroy unwanted organisms when it is stored overnight.
 Copper bottles and containers are becoming increasingly popular for storing drinking water.
 This trend is widely supported by Ayurveda, a holistic Indian medicine system.

 "EPA registers copper-containing alloy products".
 May 2008.
 Archived from the original on July 14, 2008.